 Continuing education audits are usually randomly selected by the state board.

-If you renewed your license thirty days after its expiration date or if you’ve been disciplined by the nursing board previously, it’s more likely you would be selected for a continuing education audit.
+If you renewed your license 30 days after its expiration date, or if you’ve been disciplined by the nursing board previously, you’re more likely to be selected for a continuing education audit

-If you are selected for an audit, you will get notified when you go to renew your license.
-It will be requested that you send copies of your continuing education records to the state board along with any other requested information.
+If selected, you’ll be notified when you go to renew your license.
+You will be asked to send copies of your continuing education records to the state board, along with any other requested information,

-This is why it is important to keep all continuing education records you have completed for at least four years after completion.
-Some CE providers such as this one may even keep records for you.
+This is why you should keep all continuing education records for at least four years after completion.
+Some CE providers, like Nursing CE Central, may even keep records for you.

-You may have up to thirty days to respond to the audit request and provide the information requested.
+You may have up to 30 days to respond to the audit request and provide your information.

 What to Provide During a Nurse Continuing Education Audit

-• Number if credits or contact hours completed
+- Number of credits or contact hours completed

-If all the information provided satisfies the board requirements, all is well.
+If the information provided satisfies the board requirements, all is well.

 Can You Fail an Audit?

-It is possible to fail a continuing education audit if you don’t complete or provide adequate proof of current or acceptable continuing education information to the board.
-Engaging in continuing education not taken from an accredited provider is another way one might fail an audit.
+It is possible to fail a continuing education audit if you don’t complete, or provide adequate proof of, current or acceptable continuing education information to the board.
+Engaging in continuing education not taken from an accredited provider is another way you might fail an audit.

 It is possible to face disciplinary action in the event of failing a CE audit.